TooTallNate/ref/README.md

 This module is inspired by the old `Pointer` class from node-ffi, but with the intent of using Node's fast `Buffer` instances instead of a slow C++ `Pointer` class.
-These two concepts were previously very similar, but now they're identical.
+These two concepts were previously very similar, but now this module brings over the functionality that Pointers had and Buffers are missing, so now Buffers are a lot more powerful.

 #### Features:

- * asf
+ * Get the memory address of any `Buffer` instance
+ * Read/write JavaScript Objects to `Buffer` instances
+ * Read/write `Buffer` instances' memory addresses to other `Buffer` instances
+ * Read/write `int64_t` and `uint64_t` data values (Numbers or Strings)
+ * A "classification" convention, so that you can specify a buffer as a `int *`, and reference/dereference at will.
+ * Offers a buffer instance representing the `NULL` pointer

 Installation
 ------------